dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 After that, let's construct the 3 columns below the title.

-Before we do some code changes, open the following links ([benefit 1](/mjml-sample-edm/images/benefit-1.jpeg), [benefit 2](/mjml-sample-edm/images/benefit-2.jpeg), [benefit 3](/mjml-sample-edm/images/benefit-3.jpeg)) in another tab and download the images.
+Before we do some code changes, open the following links ([benefit 1](/mjml-sample-edm/images/benefit-1.jpeg), [benefit 2](/mjml-sample-edm/images/benefit-2.jpeg), [benefit 3](/mjml-sample-edm/images/benefit-3.jpeg)) and download the images.
 Put the images inside the `/src/images/` folder.

 In mobile, we want them to stack on top of each other so we should not wrap the `<mj-column>` tag in `<mj-group>` tag.
 Let's also use `mj-class` as these columns share the same styles.
 Type the following code: